-Michelle Goldberg is an author and senior contributing writer for The Daily Beast/Newsweek.
+Michelle Goldberg is an author and senior contributing writer for The Nation.
 Her first book, the New York Times bestseller “Kingdom Coming: The Rise of Christian Nationalism” (WW Norton), delved into some of the reddest precincts of the United States to expose the ascendant politico-religious fundamentalism dominating the Republican Party and, at the time, the Bush administration.
 In a starred review, Publishers Weekly called it “an impressive piece of lucid journalism…carefully researched and riveting.”
 It was a finalist for the 2007 New York Public Library Helen Bernstein Award for Excellence in Journalism.

 About the Author